 I read this interesting nerdy book called the Power of Habits.
 It pointed out that habits are formed by a choice we deliberately make and it becomes our routine.
 So, I deliberately decided to pour some luxurious Laird of Fintry whiskey and stream the Laird of Broch Turach!
 I enjoyed that experience, there was a reward to it (which all habits have).
 There was also a trigger for it (another component of the habit cycle) – the kids were in bed, it was quiet and I just wanted to ‘treat’ myself to something simple and enjoyable.
 In an ideal world I would treat myself with 99 push ups and eat a head of cauliflower but let’s get real, cauliflower is expensive these days!

-So as I’ve spent the past few years thinking too much about habits I noticed that there is something that has helped me change them over time…..
+take a look at the site here So as I’ve spent the past few years thinking too much about habits I noticed that there is something that has helped me change them over time…..